vinceskahan/v5wiki/Raspberry-Pi-weather-station-with-i2C-sensors.md

 # Overview #
 I am in the process of updating my configuration and will update this file when completed.

 The following will describe a weather station utilising i2C sensors for (temperature, humidity, pressure, UV and solar radiation, rain data by a one-wire Rainwise bucket and the wind direction and strength from a Davis mast head unit.
-I have also now started to collect data from our home aircon, data gathered service at boot and imported by a weewx service.Note this is an updated link 7 June 2020
+I also now collect my aircon data and import this into weewx.
+Note this is an updated link (using Belchertown skin) 7 June 2020
 [Link to my station](https://bit.ly/2A8BbOx)

 ## Overall block diagram #